Pullen Lab Research

 - Signaling networks associated with suppressing mast cell activity, with special attention to the effects of TGF-β, stem cell factor, and miRNAs.

-- Functional roles of trefoil factors (TFFs) and their utility as biomarkers across diverse cancer types.
+- Functional roles of trefoil family factors (TFFs) and their utility as biomarkers across diverse cancer types.

 - In collaboration with the Haughian and Hayward (School of Sport and Exercise Science) labs we are studying the effects of exercise on cancer progression and recovery.
 Currently, we are focusing on myeloid-derived suppressor cell expansion and function in the context of exercise.